Let’s dive into vim search

 dgn will work as well.

-Vim substitute in multiple files
+Vim find and replace in files

 You can use the excellent Vim arglist to do so.
 Think of it as an internal list of files you can populate and modify.